 - Counsel for the borrower in the following: US$37, 168, 000.00 Syndicated Loan Note facility; US$8MM Additional Loan Facility.

-Prior to joining the firm, Tracey functioned as a Legal Officer for different State Ministries/entities, as a Procurement Specialist with an IADB funded programme and as a sole practitioner advising and representing clients in general civil litigation, family law, employment/industrial relations matters and at disciplinary tribunals.
+Prior to joining the firm, Tracey functioned as a Legal Officer at different State Ministries/entities, as a Procurement Specialist in charge of procurement for a USD24.5 million IADB funded programme and as a sole practitioner advising and representing clients in general civil litigation, family law, employment/industrial relations matters and at disciplinary tribunals.

 Tracey’s recent experiences include:

-- Instructing in a novel tax appeal on international taxation issues regarding the payment of satellite transmission fees on behalf of a telecommunications client.
+- Successful representation in novel tax appeal on international taxation issues regarding the payment of satellite transmission fees on behalf of a telecommunications client.

-- Instructing in a judicial review matter examining the EMA’s exercise of its discretion.
+- Successful representation a judicial review matter examining the exercise of discretion by a statutory body.